c1moore/NetFree/README.md

 ### Disclaimer

 As usual this product is available without any guarantees, whether implicit or explicit.
 In other words, you may be able to connect to fortified routers free of charge, the software may not work at all, or you could tear a hole in the fabric of reality and leave twinkies wrappers all over space and time or even cause aliens from the space between space to attack and enslave all humans... use at your own risk.
 Furthermore, I do not provide this software as a means to bypass paying for web services.
 As with any service, companies can rightfully charge you for access to the Internet using their subscription and devices.
 While some companies may provide these services free, not all companies can afford to do so or find value in doing so.
 Nor is this technology meant to be used as a means to connect to otherwise private networks.
 Be respectful of your local laws and others' right to restrict access to their network.
+In other words, **do NOT use this software for illegal or immoral activities.**

 ### How does it work?